I wrote this blog article with myself in mind.

 If I had been travelling with someone else, we would have quickly filled in time, chatting, getting ready to go out and more time over drinks.

 So I changed my routine and ate my main meal at lunchtime, indulging at some great restaurants.

 There is no right or wrong, just differences to consider.

 5. Dealing with Loneliness

-If you are worried about being lonely when you travel solo, consider travelling during busier months, like June, July or August.
-There will be more tourists around but your odds of connecting with other solo travellers are higher.
+If you are worried about being lonely when travelling solo, consider travelling during busier months, like June, July or August.
+There will be more tourists around, but your odds of connecting with other solo travellers are higher.

 As mentioned above, book tours and encourage drinks or dinner afterwards with the other travellers.
 If you connect, make plans to meet up another time during your stay.